-Bridge content from professional development to the classrooms, play yards and other UMCDC areas to teaching staff to include modeling, demonstrating, reviewing, reflective supervision, coaching and to extend from where teaching staff is.
+Take initiative to bridge and implement content from professional development plan and trainings into the classrooms, play yards and other UMCDC areas to teaching staff to include modeling, demonstrating, reviewing, reflective supervision, coaching and to extend from where teaching staff is.

 Assist in the parent consent process with IRB approved projects through dialoguing with the parents, supporting and explaining the project, and answering questions.
 Provide support for children and track them when research projects are underway

 Communicate routinely with the Administration staff, Education Coordinator and Director as needed, implements message consonance with teaching staff, and parents in regard to UMCDC and University policies, practices and procedures.

 Bungalow Management (40%)

 Develop and implement the weekly staff schedule to ensure requisite staff to child ratios (consisting of teachers, assistant teachers, and childcare workers) in each assigned classroom, per mandated licensing and NAEYC accreditation standards, accounting for planned and unplanned absences, while adhering to acceptable range of work hours permitted as per contract and office time.